euvl/vue-js-grid/README.md

 ### Why do I need this?

-A good example of using a plugin would be rending macOS' `Launchpad` or `Dock`.
-Check out a demo for a solid example of how the plugin behaves & feels.
+A good example of using this plugin would be a solution like macOS' `Launchpad` or `Dock`.
+Check out the demo for a solid example of how the plugin behaves and feels.

 Demo: https://euvl.github.io/vue-js-grid/